TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 2. **Lesson**
 	* Discuss part 1 of the Do Now.
 		* Go over the type of `list_dictionaries`.
 		    * It is still a dictionary type which goes from string (key) to list (value).
-Dictionaries can also go from numbers to lists or numbers to strings, or any other combination.
+Dictionaries can also go from numbers to lists, or numbers to strings, or any other combination.
 	* Discuss part 2 of the Do Now.
-		* How do you update a value within a dictionary.
-Have to first get the item.
-If it doesn't exist set it to empty.
-If it does exist append a value to the end.
+		* Review how you update a value within a dictionary, as well as how to append and remove items from lists.
-		* Have students practice adding and removing values from a dictionary that goes from strings to lists.
+		* Have students continue practicing adding and removing values from `list_dictionaries`.
 3. **Lab**
 	* Students will create a weekly to do list.
 The user can add items to the to do list.
 4. **Debrief**